bchampp/portfolio/content/projects/auxme.md

 - `GET auxme.ca/join-room?id=123`
 - `POST auxme.ca/queue/upvote?song=<some_song_id>`

 We tested the endpoints on our personal music streaming accounts with an app called PostMan.
-It was really cool controlling my spotify account through our API.

 ## Client
-We built our website client in my favorite Javascript framework, React.
+We built our website client with React.
 We threw a simple UI together, tied it with our API and started testing.